KomodoPlatform/Documentation.rst.old/docs/source/whitepaper/introduction.rst

 The foundational pillar of the Komodo ecosystem is security.
 Komodo provides a unique and innovative form of security that is as strong as the Bitcoin network, yet does not require the incredible cost.
 Every member of the Komodo ecosystem receives the benefits of this security.
 The investor relies on it for everyday use.
-The en- trepreneur relies on it to protect their blockchain innovation at a cost that is affordable even to small businesses and startups.
+The entrepreneur relies on it to protect their blockchain innovation at a cost that is affordable even to small businesses and startups.

-Another of Komodo’s powerful technologies is a new method of trading cryptocur- rencies directly from one person to another.
-It is a new kind of "decentralized ex- change."
+Another of Komodo’s powerful technologies is a new method of trading cryptocurrencies directly from one person to another.
+It is a new kind of "decentralized exchange."
 Our decentralized exchange removes all forms of middlemen, vouchers, and escrow services.
 It relies on an underlying concept called the "atomic swap", and we are the leaders in this technology.